With so many local events and festivals to choose from each year, it can be hard to keep track.

 Tucson Jazz Festival

-Featuring well-known jazz acts from around the country, this is a two-week festival.
-The main event is a daylong Downtown Jazz Fiesta on MLK day with two outdoor stages and other venues downtown.
+Featuring well known jazz acts from around the country, this is a two week festival, with the main event being a free daylong Downtown Jazz Fiesta on MLK day on two outdoor stages and other venues downtown.
+This year's feature acts include Sheila E., Spyro Gyra, Arturo Sandoval and The Hot Sardines.

-For a little more than two weeks in February, vendors from around the world converge in Tucson at more than 40 venues to sell gems, minerals, fossils and other items.
+For a little more than two weeks in January and February nearly 4,000 trade companies from every continent converge in Tucson at about 45 venues selling their gems, minerals, fossils and other items.

 La Fiesta de los Vaqueros Tucson Rodeo

-Watch bull riders, barrel riders, mutton bustin' and more.
+Watch bull riders, barrel riders, mutton bustin and more at the Celebration of Cowboys.
 The yearly event includes the Tucson Rodeo Parade, which is said to be the longest non-motorized parade.

 Tucson Festival of Books

 You'll find everything for the book lover and knowledge seeker here, from Science City, to author tents and workshops to a kid's pavilion and entertainment.
-There's something for everyone at this annual two-day event.
+There's something for everyone in your whole family at this this annual two-day event.
+You may even get to meet some of your favorite authors.

 Tucson Folk Festival

-Celebrate Americana and folk music traditions in this annual family friendly event.
-The festival features multiple stages showcasing traditional, contemporary and ethnic folk and acoustic music.
+Celebrate American and folk music traditions for two days in this annual family friendly event.
+The festival features five stages of traditional, contemporary and ethnic folk and acoustic music.
+More than 120 groups or soloists will perform, including a national headliner and a local headliner.

 Return of the Mermaids

-Believe it or not, Tucson is full of landlocked mermaids and they all come out in costume to celebrate the monsoons every August.
+Believe it or not, Tucson is full of landlocked mermaids and they all come out in costume to celebrate the monsoons and walk in a parade every August.
 There's live music, a DJ, art vendors, kids activities and a costume contest.
 The event spans North Fourth Avenue and downtown.

 Tucson Meet Yourself